MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 # Introduction
 Seinfeld is an American television sitcom that ran for nine seasons on NBC, from 1989 to 1998.
 It was created by Larry David and Jerry Seinfeld, with the latter starring as a fictionalized version of himself.
-Set predominantly in an apartment building in Manhattan's Upper West Side in New York City, the show features a handful of Jerry's friends and acquaintances, including best friend George Costanza, friend and former girlfriend Elaine Benes, and neighbor across the hall Cosmo Kramer (Michael Richards).
+Set predominantly in an apartment building in Manhattan's Upper West Side in New York City, the show features a handful of Jerry's friends and acquaintances, including best friend George Costanza, friend and former girlfriend Elaine Benes, and neighbor across the hall Cosmo Kramer.
 It is often described as being "a show about nothing", as many of its episodes are about the minutiae of daily life.

 ![](images/nothing.jpg)